 ü DOCUMENTS REQUIRED NOTES Completed and signed residence application form (INZ 1000) MUST be signed by: Principal applicant, Any partner, Any children over 18 years old.
 MUST be completed in English.
 Immigration requires the original signed document.
 Not a copy or scan.
 However, Immigration will sometimes accept a scanned copy, ONLY if the original is supplied to them soon after.
 2x passport photos for everybody included in the application.
 A photo of each person in the application (principal applicant, partner & children) must be attached to the application form.
 Your family can take a passport size photo of each person on a smart phone and send it to you to print.
 The photos cannot be older than 6 months.
 Passport or certificate of identity for each person included in the application.
 You can send certified copies.
 See page 2 for the meaning of 'certified copy'.
-If neither a passport or certificate of identity is available, then Immigration can accept the application with a full birth certificate or another type of identity document, such as a Lebanese ID card.
-Full birth certificate for every person included in the application.
+If you do not have a passport, you can supply a different from of ID, such as a refugee card, a birth certificate or by completing a statutory declaration (see below).
+Birth certificate/Identify card/statutory declaration for every person included in the application.
 You can send certified copies.
 See page 2 for meaning of 'certified copy'.
-If any person included in the application does not have a birth certificate or an identity card, they will need to provide a statutory declaration with: Their full name; and Their date of birth; and Their place of birth; and The names and occupations of their parents.
+If any person included in the application does not have a birth certificate or an identity card, they will need to provide a statutory declaration with: - Their full name; and - Their date of birth; and - Their place of birth; and - The names and occupations of their parents.
+The statutory declaration with birth details can be combined with a statutory declaration for a police certificate.
 Please contact Community Law Waikato for a statutory declaration template to use.
-Police certificate It may not be possible to get police certificates from Syria right now.
-If you cannot get a Police Certificate from Syria, everyone 17 or older will need to complete a statutory declaration instead.
-A statutory declaration template is attached.
-You must attach a police certificate for any country you have lived in for 12 months or more, in the last 10 years.
-For example, you might need a police certificate from Lebanon too.
-The police certificates cannot be older than 6 months.
-The Sponsor's passport or certificate of identity with residence label, or citizenship certificate.
-This can be a certified copy.
-See page 2 for definition of 'certified copy'.